Author · Independent science fiction and horror

 J.A.
 Raithe

-For me, the best science fiction is not really about ships and ray guns, it is about us.
-It is about what happens when our brightest ideas and worst impulses collide at scale, when we finally meet something older than our myths, or when the systems we build start asking questions of their own.
-Every book starts with a late night question that refuses to let go and only quiets down when I turn it into a story.
+I write stories about what we become when we reach for something bigger than ourselves, and it reaches back.
+For me, the best science fiction isn’t really about ships and ray guns.
+It’s about people, what happens when our brightest ideas and worst impulses collide at scale, when we meet something older than our myths, or when the systems we build start asking questions of their own.

 Who I am